 Pat Bethke is a former Early Childhood Instructor from Lakeville Public Schools.
 She has a MAEd in Instructional Leadership with research focused on Social and Emotional learning.
-Pat is a Certified Advanced Nurtured Heart Approach® trainer.
-She presents seminars and workshops in the Greater Minneapolis-St. Paul and regional area, and has been a featured speaker at the NH Global Summit.
+Pat is a Certified Advanced Nurtured Heart Approach® trainer who offers seminars, coaching and workshops in the Greater Minneapolis-St. Paul and regional areas.
+She has been a featured speaker at the NH Global Summit.
 Several of her classroom experiences are illustrated in Howard Glasser’s book, Notching Up the Nurtured Heart Approach: The New Inner Wealth Initiative for Educators.
 To learn more about the NHA and how it is being used in education, visit Pat’s website @ www.interconnections.us.com

 Kerry Beton is the District Literacy Coordinator for Farmington Public Schools.
 Prior to this position, she taught Language Arts/Literacy at the middle school level for over 20 years.
 She has a Master’s Degree in Education and a Reading Specialist certification.
-She is passionate about literacy and how to provide instruction that enables students to be innovators, critical thinkers and thriving learners.
+She is passionate about literacy and how to provide instruction that honors student agency along with teaching students to be responsible, critical readers.

 Erin Griffin Boyle is a peer coach and 6th grade science teacher in Bloomington MN.
-She has taught either high school or middle school science for 11 years before becoming a peer coach this year.
-Her EL experience includes TEAM UP in conjunction with the University of Minnesota, being a SIOP trainer and co-teaching with an EL teacher for the last 5 years.
+She has taught either high school or middle school science for 11 years and has been a peer coach for 2 years.
+Her EL experience includes TEAM UP in conjunction with the University of Minnesota, being a SIOP trainer and co-teaching with an EL teacher for 5 years.
 She is very passionate about co-teaching having seen the benefits first hand.
-Erin has been presenting the benefits and how-to’s of co-teaching and EL best practice with her co-presenters at conferences and districts around the Midwest.
+Erin has been presenting the benefits and how-to’s of co-teaching and EL best practice with her co-presenter at conferences and districts around the midwest.

-Jackie Christensen teaches K-12 EL for Spencer Schools in Spencer, IA.
-She teaches all grade levels, oversees the curriculum, and co-teaches 9th grade physical science.
-Jackie previously taught 6th grade EL at Valley View Middle School in Bloomington, MN, where she co-taught 6th grade science and implemented many modifications and supports for other curriculum.
-She is passionate about co-teaching and has enjoyed sharing its importance with teachers throughout Minnesota and Iowa.
-Jackie obtained a Master’s in Education through the Second Languages and Cultures program at the University of Minnesota.
+Jackie Christensen teaches K-12 EL for Spencer Schools in Iowa.
+She teaches, oversees curriculum, and is the secondary co-teaching strategist.
+Jackie previously co-taught 6th grade science in Bloomington, MN.
+She is passionate about co-teaching and enjoys sharing its importance with teachers.
+Jackie has a Master’s in Education from the University of Minnesota.

 Dr. Stephanie Clark has over 30 years of classroom experience in the North St. Paul-Maplewood-Oakdale school district from which she has recently retired.
 She has taught in the elementary classroom, as well as, gifted and talented youth through the district’s SAIL program and facilitating Young Scholars groups.
 She has a Master’s Degree in gifted and talented education and a Doctorate in Critical Pedagogy.
 Stephanie has facilitated many district continuing education classes through AFT’s ER&D (Educational Research and Dissemination) program.
 She has also presented at local, state and national conventions.
 Stephanie has a passion for social justice work and searching out practical strategies to support all learners.